 Skip to Navigation Skip to Content

-The Cape Cod Bridges Program, overseen by the Massachusetts Department of Transportation (MassDOT) will include the replacement of the Bourne and Sagamore bridges, provide new connections to the local roadway network, and improve multimodal accommodations within the Cape Cod Canal area.
+The Cape Cod Bridges Program, overseen by the Massachusetts Department of Transportation (MassDOT) will include the replacement of the Bourne and Sagamore bridges, improvements to the approach roadway network, multimodal improvements, utility relocations, and potential improvements independent of bridge replacements.

 Built in 1935, the Bourne and Sagamore bridges span the Cape Cod Canal and connect residents, businesses, and visitors on the Cape and Islands to the mainland.
 The bridges are essential for general transportation, freight, and tourism, and in an emergency are critical routes for evacuation.
 The bridges are the only connection to and from Cape Cod for vehicular traffic.